128technology/docs/docs/cli_reference.md

 ## `migrate`

 Migrate an SSR to a new conductor.
-For more details on the SSR rotuer migration read the [How to: Conductor Migration](howto_conductor_migration.md).
+For more details on the SSR router migration refer to [How to: Conductor Migration](howto_conductor_migration.md).

 #### Usage